 West Head, in Kur-ring-gai Chase National Park, is a popular destination for visitors.
 The West Head Lookout is considered one of Sydney's best vantage points with views across Broken Bay to Barrenjoey Headland, Lion Island and the Central Coast.

 The West Head Lookout was built in the mid-1960s.
-Earlier this year, an assessment of condition by a structural engineer identified structural and safety risk to visitors.
+In early 2021, an assessment of condition by a structural engineer identified structural and safety risk to visitors.
 Temporary fencing was installed in May 2021 to eliminate this risk to public safety while further assessments and plans were developed.
 During this time, West Head remains open and visitors can still access the lookout, the views and surrounds, but cannot get close to the edge.

 What is happening at the West Head Lookout?